a144z/youtube-extract-knowledge/README.md

    - **Cross-Domain Links**: Connections to other fields and disciplines
    - **Exploration Questions**: Thought-provoking questions for deeper investigation
 3. **Creative Thinking**: The AI acts as a polymath, detective, and creative thinker to help you discover connections you never considered

+### Strange Mode

+1. **Select Strange Mode**: Choose "🌀 Strange" from the mode selector
+2. **Generate Unexpected Connections**: AI finds one new term connected to transcript content
+3. **Simple Format**: Output follows the pattern "term1(from transcript)-new term: relationship description"
+4. **Creative Associations**: Discover surprising connections between transcript terms and unexpected concepts
+5. **Visual Display**: Clean, structured presentation showing the original term, new term, and their relationship

 ### Manual Graph Push